rfwlab/rfw/docs/articles/guide/cli.md

 - `--host` expose the server to the local network
 - `--debug` enable verbose logs and profiling endpoints (`/debug/vars`, `/debug/pprof/`)

+When `--debug` is used, the `bundler` plugin is skipped so assets remain unminified during development.
+Use `rfw build` when you need the optimized output.

 Example:

 ```bash